Oluwasetemi/notes/html.md

 * Understand the difference between closing and self closing tags
 * Understand Block Element and Inline Elements
 * Write HTML Tags with basic attributes
-* Use multimedia tags like audio, video, images
+* Use Multimedia tags like audio, video, images
 * Write CSS inside HTML with the style attribute and the style tag